justintungonline/openshift-k8s-tests/README.md

 oc get template mlbparks -o yaml
 ```

-The template can also use maven for the build.
-This option is available if you provide the **MAVEN_MIRROR_URL** parameter with the location of the internal nexus repository: `oc new-app mlbparks --name=mlbparks -p MAVEN_MIRROR_URL=http://nexus.labs.svc.cluster.local:8081/repository/maven-all-public`
+The template can also use Maven for the build.
+This option is available if you provide the **MAVEN_MIRROR_URL** parameter with the location of a nexus repository like: `oc new-app mlbparks --name=mlbparks -p MAVEN_MIRROR_URL=http://nexus.labs.svc.cluster.local:8081/repository/maven-all-public`

 This template completed the following in one command: